-DELIVERY MODE task No. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WEIGHTING % WHAT IS THE DURATION / LENGTH?
+DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WEIGHTING % WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Oral Group 35% 15 min presentation + 5 min Q+A Week 8 In Class All 2 Written Piece Individual 25% Students will write responses to five selection criteria from one job advertisement.
-Week 11 Online Assignment Submission with plagiarism check All 3 Literature Review (or component) Individual 40% The structure and formatting of the article will adhere to the requirements of the Journal of Biological Chemistry (JBC).
-Refer to Format Online Assignment Submission with plagiarism check
+All 1 Activity Participation Individual 25% Students will write responses to five selection criteria from one job advertisement.
+Week 5 Online Assignment Submission with plagiarism check All 2 Activity Participation Group 35% 15 min presentation + 5 min Q+A Week 8 In Class All 3 Literature Review (or component) Individual 40% The structure and formatting of the article will adhere to the requirements of the Journal of Biological Chemistry (JBC).
+Week 13 Online Assignment Submission with plagiarism check